AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Additive radii fitted for sixfold metal–metal bonding
+Additive covalent radii fitted for near-sixfold metal bonds

 A modern chemistry laboratory workspace with multiple glass beakers and flasks containing colored liquids in shades of red, pink, and black, laboratory glassware, scientific instruments including adjustable stands and clamps, and a gray storage organizer on a reflective white surface with bright overhead lighting.